odoo/documentation/accounting/payables/pay/sepa.rst

 among banks.

-Once the payments are processed by your bank, you can directly import the account statement inside Odoo.
+Once the payments are processed by your bank, you can directly import the account statement inside Twenty20.
 The bank reconciliation process will seamlessly match the SEPA orders you sent to your bank with actual bank statements.